pemellquist/skypunch/README.md

 **Log file for run time information**<br>
 A log file captures all request details.<br>

-**Built in support for Openstack Keystone authentication**<br>
-Skypunch can monitor any HTTP(S) REST service including Openstack services which require Openstack Keystone tokens.
-Skypunch will automatically retrieve an Openstack Keystone token and use it with the target request.<br>

 **Simple Command Line Interface (CLI)**<br>
 A CLI allows interfacing with the skypunch daemon to list targets, notifiers and their current state<br>